-The European Union not only endorsed the Guiding Principles; the Commission changed its own official definition of CSR in response to the Guiding Principles and requested that all member states develop National Action Plans for their implementation.74 (The UN Working Group subsequently recommended to all UN member states that they produce National Action Plans.)
-The EU went on to adopt mandatory non-financial reporting requirements of EU-based firms above a certain size, the provisions of which the Guiding Principles helped inform.75 Moreover, the Guiding Principles' due diligence provisions found their way into both US and EU law concerning conflict minerals, US regulations on investment by American firms in Myanmar, the UK's Modern Slavery Act, and a new French law that imposes a human rights due diligence-like requirement on companies, enforceable by tort liability where injuries result from the failure to have an effective plan.
+the UNGPs helped to inform.65 Moreover, the UNGPs due diligence provisions found their way into both U.S. and EU law concerning conflict minerals, U.S. regulations on investment by American firms in Myanmar, the UK's Modern Slavery Act, and a new French law that imposes a human rights due diligence-like requirement on companies, enforceable by tort liability where injuries result from the failure to have an effective plan.

 Leading companies have been a major source of direct uptake.
-Indeed, several had written to the Human Rights Council recommending that it endorse the Guiding Principles, recognizing that a common foundation was desirable and being comfortable with the Guiding Principles on which they, like other stakeholders, had been consulted.
-Some companies have since issued stand-alone human rights reports using the Guiding Principles Reporting Framework developed by Mazars, the international audit, accounting and consulting firm, together with Shift, a non-profit established by members of my former UN team in 2011, which I chair.
-6 Shift and others have found that while company uptake of the Guiding Principles is becoming more widespread, it remains partial and is not yet deep enough.
-77 However, uptake is not limited to Western firms or governments.
+Indeed, several had written to the Human Rights Council recommending that it endorse the UNGPs.
+Some have gone on to issue stand-alone human rights reports using the UNGPs Reporting Framework developed by Mazars, the international audit, accounting and consulting firm, together with Shift, a non-profit founded by members of my former UN team in 2011, which I chair.
+66 Shift and others have found that while company uptake of the UNGPs is becoming more widespread, it remains partial is not yet deep enough.
+However, uptake is not limited to Western firms or governments.
 A dozen developing countries already have issued or are in the process of developing National Action Plans.
-78 And regulatory authorities in China are http://www.ifc.org/wps/wcm/connect/6b499080498009a2a78cf7336b93d75f/Phase3 QCR -HumanRights.pdf?MOD=AJPERES, and http://www.equator-principles.com/ accessed 8 June 2017.
+And regulatory authorities in China are drawing on international standards like the UNGPs and OECD GLs to advise their own companies on appropriate human rights practices in overseas operations-including the recommendation that Chinese mining companies should "observe the UN Guiding Principles on Business and Human Rights during the entire life-cycle of the mining project."